The Future of Solar Power in the UK

 Solar Power has been slowly developing in Britain compared with some other European countries.
-Due to public subsidies and the falling of equipment costs, solar power is becoming a more attractive prospect for the region.
+Due to public subsidies and the falling of equipment costs, solar panels are becoming a more attractive prospect for the region.
 New investments in the sector are awaited, as firms are setting up plans to buy solar farms and solar plants.

-Developing new solar photovoltaic (PV) and related technologies can also further reduce carbon emissions, both by reducing costs and by broadening the range of applications for solar power.
+Developing new solar photovoltaic (PV) and related technologies can also further reduce carbon emissions, both by reducing installation and other costs and by broadening the range of applications for solar power.
 Different types of PV panels could be used on building facades, windows and public spaces.
-Less costly energy storage technologies would allow PV to be used more widely in off-grid situations and for mobile power.
+Less costly energy storage technologies would allow solar batteries to be used more widely in off-grid situations and for mobile power.

 Advances are continuously being done in the associated technologies of installing panels, energy storage and grid integration.
 These kinds of emerging solar technologies will help to meet emission reduction targets and fulfil the promise of low cost, widespread solar power in the UK.